sonic666h1/YouTube-Live-Chat-Link-Opener/README.md

 - Keep your `client_secret.json` and `token.json` files secure and do not share them with others.
 - Each user should set up their own Google Cloud project and credentials for security reasons.

+## why?

+- Can be used to open roblox games immediatly to get in a giveaway server or game that you want to join in with your favorite creator.